atiya0419/Image-Slider/README.md

 # Customization

-- To add more images, insert new <div class="carousel-slide"> elements inside the .carousel-container in index.html.
+- To add more images, insert new <div class="carousel-slide"> elements inside the .carousel-container.

 - Modify styles in styles.css to change appearance, animations, or layout.